 Each sportsbook will have its own set of standards for making a withdrawal, but here are a few things you can expect to encounter on your first withdrawal:

 Seasoned sports bettors will be happy to know that they can make every bet-type in Colorado.
-This includes straight bets, teasers, parlays, moneyline bets, totals (over/under), prop bets, and more.
+This includes straight bets, teasers, parlays, moneyline bets, totals (over/under), prop bets, free bets, and more.
+These various bet-types make the sports betting market in Colorado one of the best in the country.